IBM-Cloud/openwhisk-cloud-usage-sample/README.md

     ibmcloud target --cf
     ```

 2. Run the following command from the provided makefile.
-This will create Lite instances of: Cloud Object Storage, SQL Query and Cognos Dashboard Embedded.
+This will create Lite instances of: `Cloud Object Storage`, `SQL Query` and `Cognos Dashboard Embedded`.
 To change the region where these services are deployed, edit the makefile and update the `REGION` variable.
 If you already have instances of these services, change the `PLAN` variable in the makefile to `Standard`.
     ```sh
     make create-services
     ```

-3. In your browser, access the **usage-tutorial-cos** service instance from the [Dashboard](https://console.bluemix.net/dashboard).
+3. In your browser, access you IBM Cloud [Dashboard](https://console.bluemix.net/dashboard).
+There should be three new services that begin with **usage-tutorial**.
+Access the **usage-tutorial-cos** service instance.

 4. Create a new bucket to store usage data.
     - Click the **Create a bucket** button.